aragon/developer-portal/versioned_docs/version-1.3.0/osx/02-how-to-guides/02-plugin-development/index.md

 Now you are ready to start developing your plugin.
 You should have two files called `MyPlugin.sol` and `MyPluginSetup.sol` inside the `contracts` folder.

 The template is already set up with a basic plugin and plugin setup contract.
 You can start by modifying these files to create your own plugin.
 The tests and deployment scripts are also set up for you to use.

 ## Next Steps

-For more information on how to use the template, you can check the [README](https://github.com/aragon/osx-plugin-template-hardhat/blob/main/README.md)
+For more information on how to use the template, you can check the [README](https://github.com/aragon/osx-plugin-template-hardhat/blob/main/README.md) and the [USAGE GUIDE](https://github.com/aragon/osx-plugin-template-hardhat/blob/main/USAGE_GUIDE.md)

 For more information on how to develop a plugin, you can our plugin development guides:
 - [Best practices and patterns](./01-best-practices.md)